Green-Software-Foundation/hack/README.md

 🤝 **Sponsor Carbon Hack: Accelerate innovation and sustainability**

 Join us as we code for a greener, more sustainable future.
-[View sponsorship deck](https://drive.google.com/file/d/1butd5kRe85E2rZyrvfabFg_rX-hOquvx/view?usp=sharing).
+[View our sponsorship page](https://github.com/Green-Software-Foundation/hack/blob/main/sponsoring.md).